jonasbergqvist/BrilliantCut/README.md

 # BrilliantCut FacetFilter
-BrilliantCut FacetFilter is a private project, mainly developed on the green tube in Stockholm between 06.35-07.00 in the morging.
+BrilliantCut FacetFilter is a private project, mainly developed on the green tube in Stockholm between 06.35-07.00 in the morning.
-The code has been created to show how nice EPiServer Commerce and EPiServer Find fit together, but anyone that wants to use this project in a site are more then welcome to do so.
+The code has been created to show how nice EPiServer Commerce and EPiServer Find fit together, but anyone that wants to use this project in a site are more than welcome to do so.
 Anyone is also welcome to contribute to this project.

 What is BrilliantCut FacetFilter?
 ---------------------------------
 ---------------------------------
 BrilliantCut FacetFilter makes it possible to filter the catalog UI using facets using EPiServer Find.
 The project includes facets like language, market, and category.
-It also includes a free text search, and the possiblity to choose if the search should apply to children or descendants.
+It also includes a free text search, and the possibility to choose if the search should apply to children or descendants.
-The more important feature in the API is the possiblity to create your own facets.
+The more important feature in the API is the possibility to create your own facets.
 Here is an example on a terms facet that is added for the property "Color" of content type "FashionVariant":

                 context.Locate.Advanced.GetInstance<FilterConfiguration>()
                     .Termsfacet<FashionVariant>(x => x.Color,